 Wastewater treatment refers to the process of removing contaminants and undesirable components from domestic, industrial and polluted waters to safely return it to the environment for drinking, irrigation, industrial, and other uses.

-Today, the increase in ecological awareness and enhanced government regulation has made some conventional wastewater treatment systems questionable.
+Today, the increase in ecological awareness and enhanced government regulation has made some conventional wastewater treatment technologies questionable.
 To fill the gap left by less than adequate conventional technologies, AGTs are tested, vetted and implemented as clean alternatives for wastewater treatment purposes.

-Several steps are basically employed during any wastewater treatment process.
+Several steps are basically employed during any eco-friendly wastewater treatment process.
 The first consists of separating the solids from the liquid water.
 This is achieved through gravity as solids are heavier than the liquid water.
 Other solid components like oils and woods which are less dense than liquid water could be removed from the water surface through separation.
 Afterward, the liquid wastewater is subjected to filtration processes to dispose of any colloidal suspensions of fine solids, chemicals particulates, and impurities.
 The resulting filtered water is finally exposed to oxidation to reduce or eliminate the toxicity of any remaining pollutants and disinfect the wastewater before release it to the environment.

 In biofiltration, some selected species of bacteria and microorganisms are grown on a biofilter to form a biofilm.
 The wastewater is then passed through the biofilm either upflow or downflow and in a continuous or discontinuous manner.
 During this process, the immobilized living microorganisms speed up the degradation of organic matter and pollutants present in the wastewater.
 Parameters like activity of the microorganisms, age of the biofilm, oxygen levels, temperature and water composition play key roles in the performance of the biofilm, and thus the quality of the resulting treated wastewaters.
-Although commonly used for treatment of domestic wastewater, this type of AGT is also finding application for removal of heavy metals from industrial wastewaters.
+Although commonly used for treatment of domestic wastewater, this type of AGT is also finding application for the removal of heavy metals from industrial wastewater.